c-allergic/2024-Summer-UGRP/UGRP.typ

 === Ising machine

 Ising model is actually a simplified version of spin glass model.
 The spins in Ising model would assumes one of the two values, +1 or -1, to settle themselves in the lowest energy state with numerous alternatives in the process.The Ising machine is designed to mimic this process and find the optimal solutions for the model.
-One of the
+Many algorithms are used to realize the Ising machine, such as simulated annealing, quantum annealing, and tensor network.
+Here are examples of the Ising machine:

+\\ 图片

+In a nutshell, Ising machine is a powerful tool for Ising model.
+After the whole reduction process, Ising machine could help us obtain a solution of target problem and through extracting the solution, we could get the solution for factoring.

 == Julia programming language